MIRI MRS Dedicated Sky Observations

 Background subtraction can be performed at 3 places in the JWST pipeline for MIRI MRS data:

 • The first location, in the calwebb_spec2 stage, can perform direct pixelwise subtraction of a set of dedicated background observations from the science data.
 This approach is best for mitigating detector artifacts due to hot pixels, coherent striping from variable dark current, and residual flat field calibration errors.
-However, it also relies on having good SNR in the background observations comparable to the science observations and is the most susceptible to problems with cosmic ray showers (see MRS Pipeline Caveats).
+However, it also relies on having good SNR in the background observations comparable to the science observations and is the most susceptible to problems with cosmic ray showers (see MIRI MRS Known Issues).
 This step is not performed by the default pipeline and must be explicitly called by users in offline reprocessing.

 • The second location, in the calwebb_spec3 stage, performs a model-based master background subtraction of the data using dedicated background observations associated with the science observations.
 One-dimensional spectra are extracted using a sigma-clipped mean algorithm applied across the dedicated background fields at each wavelength in order to construct a one-dimensional background model.
 This spectral model is then broadcast back to detector space and subtracted from the science data prior to constructing the final dithered data cube.
 This approach is best for optimizing SNR for the majority of science use cases as the effective depth of the background observations is improved by the sigma-clipped mean applied throughout the field of view.
 However, it is also the method least equipped to handle coherent detector artifacts or flat fielding errors.
 This is the default approach used by the JWST operational pipeline, and is the only automatic means of obtaining background-subtracted data cubes.
 As such, it relies upon having dedicated background observations unless overridden by a user and passed a one-dimensional background model to use.